 An FTR that sets the (Re)Association Frame Encryption Support field in the RSNXE to 1 and receives the first message of the FT protocol with the (Re)Association Frame Encryption Support field in the RSNXE set to 1 shall:

-Validate that finite cyclic group indicated in the Diffie-Hellman Parameter element in message 1 is supported (present in dot11RSNAConfigDLCGroupTable).
-Otherwise, the FTR shall reject message 1 with status code set to UNSUPPORTED_FINITE_CYCLIC_GROUP.
+Validate that finite cyclic group indicated in the Diffie-Hellman Parameter element in the first message (#691)is supported (present in dot11RSNAConfigDLCGroupTable).
+Otherwise, the FTR shall reject the first message(#691) with status code set to UNSUPPORTED_FINITE_CYCLIC_GROUP.

-Verify the public key indicated in the Diffie-Hellman Parameter element in message 1 as specified in 5.6.2.3 of NIST SP 800-56A R2.
-If verification fails, the FTR shall reject message 1 with status code set to INVALID_PUBLIC_KEY.
+Verify the public key indicated in the Diffie-Hellman Parameter element in the first message(#691) as specified in 5.6.2.3 of NIST SP 800-56A R2.
+If verification fails, the FTR shall reject the first message(#691) with status code set to INVALID_PUBLIC_KEY.

-If the message 1 is not rejected, generate an ephemeral (random) private key with the chosen finite cyclic group and use the selected group's scalar operation with the private key to generate its ephemeral public key.
-Perform the group's scalar-op (see 12.4.4.1 (General)) with the FTO's ephemeral public key and its own ephemeral private key to produce an ephemeral Diffie-Hellman shared secret, DHss.
+Generate an ephemeral (random) private key with the chosen finite cyclic group and use the selected group's scalar operation with the private key to generate its ephemeral public key if the first message(#691) is not rejected.
+Perform the group's scalar-op (see 12.4.4.1 (General)) with the FTO's ephemeral public key and its own ephemeral private key to produce an ephemeral Diffie-Hellman shared secret, DHss.(#276)

 Derive PTK with DHss as defined in 12.7.1.6.5 (PTK).

-Upon completion of PTK generation, the shared secret, DHss, shall be irretrievably deleted.
+, Irretrievably delete the shared secret, DHss, upon completion of PTK generation. (#276)

 Include a Diffie-Hellman Parameter element in the second message of the FT protocol (see 13.8 (FT authentication sequence)).

-Indicate chosen finite cyclic group in the Diffie-Hellman Parameter element of message 2, which is the same as the finite cyclic group in the Diffie-Hellman Parameter element of message 1.
+Indicate the(#694) chosen finite cyclic group in the Diffie-Hellman Parameter element of the second message(#691), which is the same as the finite cyclic group in the Diffie-Hellman Parameter element of the first message(#691).

-Indicate its ephemeral public key in the Diffie-Hellman Parameter element of message 2.
+Indicate its ephemeral public key in the Diffie-Hellman Parameter element of the second message(#691).

-Calculate MIC in the FTE as follows:
+Calculate the(#694) MIC in the FTE by (#695)

-Use the key, the algorithm, and the MIC size as defined in 13.8.5 (FT authentication sequence: contents of fourth message).

-On the concatenation of the following data, in the order given here as the input:
+using the key, the algorithm, and the MIC size as defined in 13.8.5 (FT authentication sequence: contents of fourth message) (#695)on the concatenation of the following data, in the order given here as the input: (#695)

 FTO's MAC address.